wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ```
 {% endraw %}

-### Alert Target Customization Functions
+## Alert Target Customization Functions

 Customization functions let you set limits on the number of items returned by iterators.
+The service you use for notification might have a limit on the number of characters, and using customization functions helps you not exceed the limit.

-The default value for each limit is 500.
-A limit must be set before iteration or it does not take effect.
+The default value for each limit you can set with a customization function is 500.
+You must set the limit before iteration or the limit does not take effect.

 The order of the limit settings determines limit precedence.
-For example, if you set `setDefaultIterationLimit` and then you set `setFailingLimit`, then  `setFailingLimit` overwrites the `setDefaultIterationLimit` setting.
+For example, if you first set `setDefaultIterationLimit` and then you set `setFailingLimit`, then  `setFailingLimit` overwrites the `setDefaultIterationLimit` setting.

 The `failingLimit` property applies to all iterators in the `failing` category: `failingAlertSeries`, `failingSeries`, and `failingHosts`.

-For a payload function example, see [Setting and Testing Iteration Limits](#setting-and-testing-iteration-limits).
+See [Setting and Testing Iteration Limits](#setting-and-testing-iteration-limits) for an example.

 {% include note.html content="If the application that is being integrated requires the full list of items (e.g. `failingHosts`) you can retrieve the `alertId` from the notification and use the Wavefront API to get the full list of items." %}